Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Depending on the size of your kitchen and layout, upper shelves may or may not be necessary.
 However, if you want a pure rustic touch to your European farmhouse kitchen, especially if you have enough floor space, you should consider using rustic open shelves.

-You can go even further and use the original European flush kitchen cabinets design, for the lower cabinets.
+You can go even further and use the original European flush kitchen cabinets design for the lower cabinets.

 Does this design work if you need a lot of storage?
-No. You should use this design if kitchen cabinets are not heavily utilized, and the kitchen appliances and tools you have support a rustic theme in the kitchen.
+No. You should use this design if kitchen cabinets are not heavily utilized and the kitchen appliances and tools you have support a rustic theme in the kitchen.
 This means that shiny metallic kitchenware will not do this design justice.

 36. Embrace Wood Topped Worktables

-Now, to finally nail that rustic element, the kitchen island should have a wooden top.
+To finally nail that rustic element, the kitchen island should have a wooden top.
 For this top, the color should be left in light wood color, with the grain clearly visible.
 Pendant lighting at the top should be the cherry on top of this wood-inspired European farmhouse kitchen design.

 37. Try Wallpapers